OPENDAP/hyrax_guide/README.md

 - Install `AsciiDoctor` on your workstation (test purposes).

 ### Instructions
-- Optional: Navigate to the root directory. `Master_Hyrax_Guide.adoc` should be there.
+- Navigate to the root directory. `Master_Hyrax_Guide.adoc` should be there.
 - Make changes (using a new branch - do not commit on `main`).
 - Test the proposed changes by running on the command line
 ```
 asciidoctor -a toc=left -a docinfo=shared Master_Hyrax_Guide.adoc
 ````
 NOTE: In some cases there may be some errors during the build (unrelated to the new changes).
 Verify your changes were added correctly:
 - The command above should generate a new file `Master_Hyrax_Guide.html`.
-You can inspect it with a brower, e.g. `open DAP4.html`.
+You can inspect it with a brower, e.g. `open Master_Hyrax_Guide.html`.
 - Add and commit the new changes, and push to Request a `Pull Request` review.
 Once approved, the changes should be published automatically by `Travis`.